 If you’re starting to notice that your hair is frizzy, the house feels hot and you’re sweating a lot more, you’re not alone!
 The change in humidity can be detrimental to your HVAC systems and ultimately do a lot of damage that goes unseen.
-Luckily, keeping your Houston air quality under control is only a call away with Air Tech Air Conditioning and Plumbing!
+Luckily, keeping your Houston air quality under control is only a call away with Air Tech of Houston AC and Plumbing!

 Here in Houston, TX, we know a little too much about humidity!
 Whether this is a new problem or something you’ve been noticing for a while, there are plenty of different solutions that you can explore.
 Humidity is usually caused by a lack of proper ventilation throughout the house, meaning there is nowhere for humidity to go.
 Our team is here to help you better understand your home’s humidity and how to combat this issue!

 Your house is getting too humid because there is a lack of proper airflow that moves the moisture out of the air you’re breathing.
 This can be extremely dangerous as it can heat your home to unbearable temperatures, lead to low oxygen levels and cause mold growth.
 There are plenty of signs that your house lacks natural and mechanical ventilation.
 Look to the reason that your humidity is changing for solutions!

 Poor ventilation in a home can affect a lot of your home services.
 It is also the problem that causes the most humidity in homes, which makes it easier to spot.
 Poor ventilation can be caused by several factors, from furniture blocking vent output to your system underperforming.

 To tell if the humidity in your home is being caused by poor ventilation, there are some telltale signs you can look out for: